ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-10-2.md

-Conclusion: Final Thoughts on Project Performance Measurement and Techniques for Monitoring and Tracking Progress to Ensure Project Success
+Final Thoughts on Project Performance Measurement and Techniques for Monitoring and Tracking Progress to Ensure Project Success
 ===========================================================================================================================================

 Effective project performance measurement is critical for monitoring and tracking project progress to ensure project success.
 By using techniques such as selecting relevant KPIs, implementing project management software, using Earned Value Management (EVM), and managing risks proactively, organizations can improve project outcomes and achieve their desired objectives.